 FV – Future value (you can omit it)

 Type – we have to put the value either 0 or 1.
 If payments are made at the beginning (EMI in advance) of each period, 1 is used.
 If EMI payments are made at the end of the period (EMI in arrears) put 0.
 If omitted 0 is taken a default value.
+Just open a new excel file and try it yourself.

 Lot more can be discussed about EMI.
 Please share your knowledge, doubts or experiences with EMI calculations by posting comments below.